 How Did I Get Here?

-I belief it is important to write when traveling.
+I believe it is important to write when traveling.
 An excerpt from my journal:

 I could not fully wake myself up that morning.